Religious conversion: Judaism

 Conversion to Judaism is the religious conversion of non-Jews to become members of the Jewish religion and Jewish ethnoreligious community.
 The procedure and requirements for conversion depend on the sponsoring denomination.
 A conversion in accordance with the process of a denomination is not a guarantee of recognition by another denomination.
 A formal conversion is also sometimes undertaken by individuals whose Jewish ancestry is questioned, even if they were raised Jewish, but may not actually be considered Jews according to traditional Jewish law.

 As late as the 6th century, the Eastern Roman empire and Caliph Umar ibn Khattab were issuing decrees against conversion to Judaism, implying that this was still occurring.

-In some cases, a person may forgo a formal conversion to Judaism and adopt some or all beliefs and practices of Judaism.
-However, without a formal conversion, many highly observant Jews will reject a convert's Jewish status.

 Spiritism

 There are no rituals or dogmas, nor any sort of procedures in conversion to Spiritism.
 The doctrine is first considered as science, then philosophy and lastly as a religion.
 Allan Kardec's codification of Spiritism occurred between the years 1857 and 1868.
 Currently there are 25 to 60 million people studying Spiritism in various countries, mainly in Brazil, through its essential books, which include The Spirits Book, The Book on Mediums, The Gospel According to Spiritism, Heaven and Hell and The Genesis According to Spiritism.

 Chico Xavier wrote over 490 additional books, which expand on the spiritualist doctrine.

 As explained in the first of the 1,019 questions and answers in The Spirits Book: